vd-sh/mp3-player/README.md

 1] Did research on hardware and components

-2] Started coding for the esp32
+2] Started coding for the ESP32

-3] Designing the ui
+3] Designing the UI

 4] Drafting BOM.csv